How to Calculate Freelance Hourly Rate (Free Calculator + Step-by-Step Guide)

 FAQ

-What is a good freelance hourly rate for beginners?
+What is a realistic freelance hourly rate for beginners?

 Cypex CloudBook